 All of Matson’s vessels in the Alaska and Hawaii services are compliant with IMO 2020 and ECA regulations and can use LSFO.
 In the Alaska service, Matson has installed scrubbers on its three diesel-powered ships to allow them to use HSFO and still comply with IMO 2020 and ECA regulations.
 In the Hawaii service, Matson has announced plans to install scrubbers on six diesel-powered vessels to allow them to use HSFO and comply with IMO 2020 and ECA regulations.
 Matson’s four new Aloha and Kanaloa Class vessels burn compliant LSFO.
 These new ships are also equipped with dual-fuel engines and can be converted to run on LNG.
 All of Matson’s other vessels will use LSFO to meet IMO 2020 and ECA emission standards.

 All of Matson’s vessels calling California are equipped with shore power (sometimes referred to as alternative maritime power, AMP, or cold ironing) systems.
 When ships use shore power at berths, they shut down their main and auxiliary engines and power systems using the electrical grid.
 Matson was an early adopter of shore power, plugging vessels in for the first time in Long Beach in 2011.
 The California Air Resources Board did not require ships to use shore power at berths until 2014.
 In California after 2020, the electrical grid used by the vessels while on shore power is mandated to be at least 33% renewable, carbon-free power.
-In 2019, the Port of Ningbo in China began making shore power berths available to Matson, allowing Matson vessels to shut down their engines and go electric when berthed.
+In 2019, China’s Port of Ningbo began efforts to make shore power berths available which will eventually allow Matson vessels to shut down their generator engines and go electric when berthed there.

 Matson is proud to be a partner on a $50 million grant from the California Air Resources Board and a participant in the Sustainable Terminals Accelerating Regional Transformation (START) Project.
 At Matson’s Pier C terminal at the Port of Long Beach, the START Project will fund 34 pieces of zero-emission cargo-handling equipment, an electric-drive tugboat, five electric trucks at an off-dock container yard, and two heavy-duty truck charging outlets.
 At Matson’s Berth 63 terminal at the Port of Oakland, the START Project will fund five zero-emission yard tractors to shuttle containers within Matson’s marine terminal.
 Replacing diesel equipment with electric equipment eliminates local emissions of air pollutants, including toxic air contaminants, and GHG.